MoveOnOrg/fb-to-redshift_deprecated/README.md

   `pip install -r requirements.txt`

+  a.
+If you don't already have postgresql-devel installed, you'll need to run `yum install python-devel postgresql-devel` first or else you'll get an error like `pg_config executable not found` when pip tries to install psycopg2.

 4. Create settings.py (using settings.py.example as a template).

   a.
 If you haven't already, you will need to [register a Facebook app](https://developers.facebook.com/docs/apps/register).